OpenFn/planning-projects-as-code/README.md

+# ⚠️ N.B., this planning repo has been archived.
+For projects-as-code documentation, see docs.openfn.org and search "portability".

 _This repository outlines the specification v4 for making OpenFn integrations completely portable.
 It has been written as part of the deliverable 6.1 'Specification for Lightning projects-as-code' of the Digital Square Global